MarcelRG/marcel-cool-astro/README.md

 ### Astro

 Love at first sight.
 It's just so quick to setup everything up, incredible fast and adaptable to multiple frontend tools.
-Will definetly be using it again in case I need to build another blog or some other type of documentation.
+Will definitely be using it again in case I need to build another blog or some other type of documentation.

 ### Tailwind